hotspotty/documentation/docs/getting-started/understand-your-area-and-account-verification.md

 # Understand your area

 Open Hotspotty from the main landing page and you'll see the map of your area and the positioning and status of the hotspots within it.
-Use the Appearance settings cog in the top right corner to choose the filter you want to apply to your area.
+Use the appearance settings cog in the top right corner to choose your preferred visualization setting.

-Hotspotty provides different filters to help you analyze your area based on the question you seek to answer.
-For example, in the appearance settings you can choose to filter by online status, wallet verification status, rewards and witnesses.
-Many of those are self-explanatory.
+Hotspotty provides different visualization settings to help you analyze your area based on the question you seek to answer.
+For example, in the appearance settings you can choose to visualize by online status, wallet verification status, rewards and witnesses.
+Some of these metrics are absolute (e.g. online  =  green, offline = red), whereas other represent the relative performance of a metric of choice among all hotspots in your area (purple zone).
+The histogram displays the meaning of each color and specifies the boundaries  of values  as well as how many fall under each 'bucket'.
+We encourage you to try different settings.

 ![Docs](/img/getting-started/understand-your-area0.png)

 You need to understand the Hotspotty fundamentals to read the map.
 We also recommend verifying your wallet to get the most out of the Hotspotty analytics and community tools.

-In the below example, we're filtering by witness reward units.
+In the below example, we're visualizing by simulated transmit scale.
+Simulated transmit scale represents how saturated any given area is, and is there to help you understand whether it makes sense to add a hotspot to any given area.

 ![Docs](/img/getting-started/understand-your-area1.png)

 ## Hotspot analytics
 Zoom in and out of the map using the + / - symbols in the top right corner.
 When you zoom out sufficiently, you will see the purple hex that defines the outer borders of the area that's being viewed.
 You can move the purple hex or use the magnifying glass to search for specific locations, hotspots or contacts.
 The map will move to the desired location, hotspot or contact when you press enter.

-Every dot on the map represents a hotspot as it is asserted in the Helium network.
-The chosen apperance settings filter dictates the color of the hotspots.
+Every dot on the map represents a hotspot as it is asserted in the Helium network or a location asserted in Hotspotty.
+The chosen appearance setting dictates the color scheme.
 The color of the dot corresponds with the hotspot status within the network.
-In the example hotspots we're filtering by witness reward scale, and a green dot shows an active hotspot with an excellent transmit scale.
+In the example below, we're visualising by the simulated transmit sclae, and a green dot shows an active hotspot with an excellent transmit scale.

-If you navigate to the appearance settings cog in the top right corner you can read more about the different filters at the bottom of the page.

 <ul>
     <li><span class="green-text bold-text">Green</span> - the hotspot is <span class="bold-text">online</span> and has an <span class="bold-text">excellent transmit scale</span></li>